August 4, 2019

 We never got our trip.

-She passed November 5th and I started this blog right after thanksgiving.
+She passed November 5th and I turned this blog from a personal site to a professional one right after thanksgiving 2018.

 Because I missed it- I missed the opportunity to go.
 I don’t even know why.
 Fear maybe?
 Stress?
+Anxiety?
+All of the above?
 Maybe I was too busy.
 I know she was stressed and worried about not enjoying the weather.

 But those are silly reasons not to go.